snimu/blog/contents/the-perfect-vlm/article.md

 For inference, I would follow these steps:

 1. Apply mask tokens to the input, as many as there are patches in your lowest-resolution image.
 To be clear, these are the same mask tokens used for image understanding
-2. Use the resulting hidden states to guide a small diffusion model
+2. Separate the resulting hidden states from the abstract space with a transformer block and then use its output to guide a small diffusion model
 3. Take the resulting image and replace the masks at the input with it
-    - Why not keep the mask tokens and simply append the generated image at the input?
+    - *Why not keep the mask tokens and simply append the generated image at the input?*
     - Reason 1: Costs.
 Replacing the mask tokens saves a lot of kv-cache, especially when there are multiple images in context.
 And the image has to be put to the input anyway
     - Reason 2: To stay closer to the image generation task.
 Unless we always prepend each scale of each image with a number of masks equal to the number of patches in the image (which would give us plenty of registers, see [Vision Transformers Need Registers](https://arxiv.org/abs/2309.16588) but would be complete overkill to the point of being ridiculous), replacing the mask tokens is needed to make the tasks similar, which is desireable for sharing capabilities between tasks
 4. Generate the next scale and repeat

-Below, I show this process in two steps.
-It shows the inputs and targets.
-The tranformer is represented by its attention mask.
+![Image generation](images/multi-scale-image-generation.png)

+> Multi-scale, masked image generation.
+To keep the image readable, it does *not* show the diffusion model after the transformer that generates the actual image, nor the transformer block that separates the common backend from the image-understanding- and text-decoders.
 You will notice that there are some additional tokens before, after, and between the different image-scales; these are needed to line up the inputs, outputs, and attention mask.

-![Image generation](images/multi-scale-image-generation.png)

-This requires replacing masks at input with the generated image at every scale, which incurs an additional cost.
-However, not doing so has two disadvantages:

-1. It is more expensive, because we have the masks *and* the image in context
-2. It is different than how we present the images when we are just doing image-understanding.
-As I'll lay out below, having a commonality between the two is very valuable, so it would be stupid to throw that away

 ### Advantages